By Chanté Eliaszadeh | October 8, 2025

 Conclusion: Compliance is a Competitive Advantage

-More importantly, compliance creates competitive advantages:
+More importantly, compliance creates affirmative advantages:

 - Exchange listings: Major exchanges require evidence of securities law compliance before listing tokens